-A former councillor and the driving force behind the Perform in Perth music festival was found with images of the worst kind of child abuse, a court has heard.
+A former councillor who was involved in the Perform in Perth music festival was found with images of the worst kind of child abuse, a court has heard.

 Police found more than 200 indecent images of children and an illegal video on computer equipment after officers obtained a warrant to scour the home of Michael Jamieson, 69, of the city’s Buchan Drive.

 It followed a tip-off from the public that he had indecent images.